 How We Ranked

-First, we decided which weight loss programs had clear and definitive guidelines for their users.
 While many weight loss programs simply characterize their structure as “low-carb”, we wanted to choose programs that went in-depth and provided a structure for its participants.
 Those that were missing this aspect were eliminated from consideration.
+Atkins was the exception since it provided an explanation for why it decided to include one low carb foods.

 As commercial weight loss programs also have a somewhat unfair reputation for being part of a “fad”, we also wanted to focus on the reputation of companies associated with our ranked products.
 Longevity in this particular market serves to establish a history of success and trust in the program.
 Programs, such as Jenny Craig and Noom, were chosen for this specific reason.
 Each has been around for a significant amount of time and established a track record of effectiveness.
 New or “fad-like” programs were not considered for our rankings.